Kaye Winwood & Olivia Winteringham

 She was co-founder/director of Companis Food Provocateurs 2009-14.
 In 2015 she started to work independently as Kaye Winwood Projects.

 Kaye is an Honorary Research Associate at the University of Birmingham; a peer reviewer for the online journal FEAST; an artistic member of Vivid Projects‘ Black Hole Club and was a recent participant on ‘Re:Present Transforming the Diversity of Cultural Leadership’.

 Olivia is a performer, theatre-maker and 1/3 of Birmingham-based KILN ensemble (an associate company of Birmingham Repertory Theatre).
-Olivia creates new works in collaboration with a range of artists and practitioners from food designers, to choreographers, neuroscientists to sound artists.
+Olivia creates new performances in collaboration with a range of artists and practitioners from food designers, to choreographers, neuroscientists to sound artists.
 She works in a wide range of forms including food performance, music-theatre, text projects, site-based installations, and audio projects.
-As a performer Olivia has most recently been collaborating with Bristol-based artist Sam Halmarack to devise an anarchic musical about teenagers.

-Olivia has toured work throughout the UK and overseas to spaces, venues and festivals including Chance Brothers Glassworks (Smethwick), Bristol Old Vic, Birmingham REP, mac birmingham, Old Vic Tunnels (London), Battersea Arts Centre, Mayfest, Latitude Festival, ACT festival, (Bilbao) and Short Festival (Rome).
+Olivia has toured work throughout the UK and overseas to spaces, venues and festivals including Chance Brothers Glassworks (Smethwick), Bristol Old Vic, Birmingham REP, mac birmingham, Old Vic Tunnels (London), Mayfest, Latitude, ACT festival, (Bilbao) and Short Festival (Rome).

 Exploring Fanny (working title)

 Brought about by a strong, shared interest in the repulsive and grotesque within food and performance, this research will inform and direct a new project/body of work by Olivia Winteringham and Kaye Winwood.